-The touch screen also makes it easy for kids to learn how to use it since it’s almost identical to mom and dad’s phones.
+The touch screen also makes it easy for kids to navigate it since it’s almost identical to mom and dad’s phones.

 Contains useful apps

 The Gabb phone has all sorts of good stuff!
 A calculator, messaging & phone apps, camera and video capability, FM radio, calendar, voice recorder and files app.
-The new Z2 Gabb phone (available now) also includes a music app and a find-my-phone tracking option!
+The new Z2 Gabb phone also includes a music app and a find-my-phone tracking option.

 Skips the dangerous stuff

 The Gabb phone also noticeably omits an internet browser, social media apps, email and games.
-Which means that if your kid has this phone, he’ll use it solely to communicate!
+Which means that if your kid has this phone, he’ll use it solely to communicate – huzzah!
 No tempting distractions and no ability for your child to accidentally stumble upon adult content without your knowledge.

 Most cell plans charge between $10-30 for an additional line of use and the Gabb phone is right on par with this at $19.99 per line.
 It can only be used with the Gabb Wireless network (i.e. can’t be added on to an existing AT&T or Verizon plan) in order to make it super secure.